maple pumpkin mochi donuts

 • Cinnamon, cloves and nutmeg – These warm spices add the fall flavors to this dish.
 Feel free to use more or less of these spices.
 You can also choose to leave out one or more spices.

 • Coconut milk – I love using full fat coconut milk because the coconut fat gives the donut a fluffier texture.
-You can also use whole milk.
+I have tested this donut recipe with whole milk and the texture is not as fluffy, so I highly recommend coconut milk.

-• Vanilla extract – Adds flavor to the donuts.
-Good substitutes are 1 vanilla bean or an equal amount of vanilla paste.
+• Vanilla extract – Good substitutes are 1 vanilla bean or an equal amount of vanilla paste.

 • Sweet rice flour – This is the ingredient that gives the donut it’s squishy texture.
 I like to use Koda Farms mochiko sweet rice flour.